 This brings me to the two things every CSR manager should be doing, but isn’t:

 What we heard from the business goals most CSR managers are setting is that the goals themselves are lofty.
 I heard statements like these over and over again:

 “We want to be the company that our community loves” Or, “We want our employees to want to work here”

 Don’t get me wrong.
 Those are incredible goals to have.
 At a high level.
-But, if you don’t set more concrete milestones, how will you ever achieve those high level goals?
+But, if you don’t set more concrete milestones like increase brand loyalty by x% or customer attendance at volunteer events by x%, how will you ever achieve those high level goals?

 That brings me to the other major part of the equation most CSR managers are missing: